CRAIGS SUPERANNUATION FAQS

-Brokerage expenses of up to 1.25% of the amount of the relevant transaction may be incurred when a switch is being executed.
+Brokerage expenses of up to 1.25% of the amount of the relevant listed equity transaction may be incurred when a switch is being executed.

 You can change your investment direction for future contributions at any time by contacting your Craigs Investment Adviser or completing an Investment Direction & Switch Form.

 What are the risks of investing?

-To help you clarify your own attitude to risk, you can seek financial advice or work out your risk profile at craigsip.com/risk.
+To help you clarify your own attitude to risk, you can seek financial advice or you can work out your risk profile at craigsip.com/risk-profiler.